Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter3.md

 "I don't feel well," Alfrir said.
 He held his forehead.

 Ljörn nodded.
-For a moment, they didn't talk.
 He glanced at the burning hearth that was in the middle of the room, and averted his eyes.

-"I saw... that goblet," Alfrir said, breaking the silence.

-Ljörn gave a low mumble.
-He didn't put much thought into it for a second.
-Alfrir said he had seen the goblet, which he found back at that suspicious mound, and Ljörn had also dreamt of the goblet.
-Realisation began to dawn.

-"Wait, you—" Ljörn muttered.
-"What?"

-"I dreamt of that goblet," Alfrir continued.
-"It was going into the sand, and...
-I...
-I saw a figure."

-Alfrir went on, describing almost the same dream Ljörn had.
-Alfrir had seen himself in a forest, the hand in the earth rather than in the sand of the shore; the corpse had the same gnash across its face, the same ragged clothes, and the same speech.
-They looked at each other.

-"Where is it?"
-Ljörn asked.

-Alfrir got off his bed and opened his box.
-He took the goblet out.
-It still looked mundane, despite all Ljörn saw in his dream.
+He laid back onto his hay-bed and slept.

+In the next morning, after they had split up, Alfrir went to his usual woodcutting, and Ljörn, who had sought out Rúna.
+She was probably the only person he knew now who was as quiet as he was, and didn't remind him of raids.
+He asked her if she knew any herbs for the mind, and yet she couldn't suggest any; she said she wasn't that skilled.